Opening for 2021 field ecology internship (CLOSED)

 Training and supervision

-- At each step along the way, we will offer ample support (including templates, contact lists, training at the beginning of each event) but also encourage creativity.
+- At each step along the way, we will offer ample support (including templates, resources and training) but also encourage creativity.

-- Most interns become valued members of the FMR team, and also have the opportunity to get to know staff from partner groups such as the National Park Service, St. Paul Parks, the Department of Natural Resources and others.
+- Interns become valued members of the FMR team, and also may have the opportunity to get to know staff from partner groups such as the National Park Service, St. Paul Parks, the Department of Natural Resources and others.

-- If it works for their schedule, we would love for the student to attend monthly staff meetings and/or monthly staff lunches.
+- If it works for their schedule, the intern is encouraged to attend monthly staff meetings and/or monthly staff lunches.

-- Preferred season/semester: 16 weeks, between late-May and mid-August, although start and end dates may be flexible
+- Preferred season/semester: 13-16 weeks, between late-May and mid-August.
+Start and end dates are somewhat flexible.

-- Average hours per week: 15, though additional hours may be available
+- Average hours per week: 15.
+Some weeks may be significantly more or less.

-- Hours can be flexible and may change week to week, but workdays are typically between 7:30 a.m. and 4:30 p.m., but may begin as early as 6 a.m. for a few days in June, and as late as 8:30 p.m. for a few evening events
+- Hours can be flexible and may change week to week, but workdays are typically between 7:30 a.m. and 4:30 p.m.
+They may begin as early as 6 a.m. for a few days in June, and as late as 8:30 p.m. for a few evening events.

 Stipend and Mileage

-- FMR is able to offer a stipend of $1,900 and will cover additional mileage reimbursement at the current federal rate for travel to and from survey sites.
-The stipend and hours may increase depending on additional funding.
+- FMR is able to offer a stipend of $2,000 and will cover additional mileage reimbursement at the current federal rate for travel to and from survey sites (56 cents per mile in 2021).

 Ready to apply?

-- To apply, please send a resume, contact information for two references (preferably one academic and one from a previous employer or contact in your field) and a cover letter detailing why you are interested in this internship and explaining any relevant experience you may have.
+- To apply, please send a single PDF document that includes a resume, contact information for two references (preferably one academic and one from a previous employer or contact in your field) and a cover letter detailing why you are interested in this internship and explaining any relevant experience you may have.

-If interested, please read further about our organization and follow the links to review our annual reports and other program materials.
+If interested, please learn more about our organization and follow the links to review our annual reports and other program materials.